- Make a Donation

 - Join Our Cause

 Save the Children opened its offices in Guatemala in 1999, three years after the Peace Accords were signed, ending 36 years of a brutal civil war.
-Since that time, Save the Children has been helping poor populations to overcome the impact of that civil conflict through integrated programming in education, health, nutrition, asset growth and protection, livelihoods, disaster risk reduction, natural resource management and democracy and governance.
-By targeting its resources on development programming for rural, poor, and indigenous populations in three departments of the western highlands of Guatemala – Quiché, Huehuetenango, and Sololá - Save the Children is providing children and their families with the skills, knowledge, tools, and opportunities they need in order to lead more healthy, informed, and productive lives.
+Since that time, Save the Children has been helping poor populations to overcome the impact of that civil conflict through integrated programming in education, health, nutrition, asset growth and protection, livelihoods, disaster preparedness, natural resource management and democracy and governance.

 Guatemala has highest rate of chronic malnutrition in children under five in all of Latin America.
 While the national under five chronic malnutrition rate lies at approximately 49%, rates in Save the Children target areas reach as high as 78%.
 These rates are alarming considering that chronic malnutrition is highest among indigenous populations, as is linked to stunted physical and mental development, contributes to poor educational outcomes, and limits income generation potential due to illness and decreased intellectual capacity.
 In rural Guatemala, many children (particularly girls) do not complete their basic education, speak only their native Mayan language, and grow up functionally illiterate.
 Adolescent females marry as young as 12 years of age and have an average of seven children.
 All of these factors serve to reinforce the vicious cycle of poverty unless investments are made in children at a very early age.